 This analysis was framed to assist the MPO in addressing the required federal safety performance measures.
 By identifying intersections with the highest amount of crashes, the region can focus on improvements in these critical locations that can improve overall regional safety.
-Those federal performance measures are8:
+Those federal performance measures are listed below and include the SDDOT performance target presented in the 2019 Highway Safety Improvement Program 2019 Annual Report8:

-- Number of Fatalities: The total number of persons suffering fatal injuries in a motor vehicle crash during a calendar year. - SDDOT Target: 130.0 or less - Rate of Fatalities: The ratio of total number of fatalities to the number of vehicle miles traveled (VMT; in 100 Million VMT) in a calendar year. - SDDOT Target: 1.34 or less - Number of Serious Injuries: The total number of persons suffering at least one serious injury in a motor vehicle crash during a calendar year. - SDDOT Target: 759.0 or less - Rate of Serious Injuries: The ratio of total number of serious injuries to the number of VMT (in 100 Million VMT) in a calendar year. - o SDDOT Target: 7.90 or less
+- Number of Fatalities: The total number of persons suffering fatal injuries in a motor vehicle crash during a calendar year. - SDDOT Target: 126.4 or less - Rate of Fatalities: The ratio of total number of fatalities to the number of vehicle miles traveled (VMT; in 100 Million VMT) in a calendar year. - SDDOT Target: 1.28 or less - Number of Serious Injuries: The total number of persons suffering at least one serious injury in a motor vehicle crash during a calendar year. - SDDOT Target: 667.4 or less - Rate of Serious Injuries: The ratio of total number of serious injuries to the number of VMT (in 100 Million VMT) in a calendar year.